-Jaap van Zweden has made numerous acclaimed recordings, which include Stravinsky’s The Rite of Spring and Petrushka, Britten’s War Requiem, and the complete Beethoven and Brahms symphonies.
-He has recently completed a cycle of Bruckner symphonies with the Netherlands Radio Philharmonic.
-He has recorded Mahler’s Symphony No. 5 with the London Philharmonic (LPO Live), and Mozart Piano Concertos with the Philharmonia Orchestra and David Fray (Virgin).
-His highly praised performances of Lohengrin, Die Meistersinger, and Parsifal are also available on CD/DVD, the last of which earned Maestro van Zweden the prestigious Edison award for Best Opera Recording in 2012.
-For the Dallas Symphony’s own record label, he has released the symphonies of Tchaikovsky (Nos.
-4 and 5), Beethoven (Nos.
-5 and 7), Mahler (Nos.
-3 and 6), and Dvořák (No. 9), and the world premiere recording of Steven Stucky’s concert drama August 4, 1964.
-Most recently released on Naxos is his recording with the Hong Kong Philharmonic of Wagner’s Das Rheingold.
+Jaap van Zweden’s acclaimed recordings include Stravinsky’s The Rite of Spring and Petrushka, Britten’s War Requiem, and complete cycles of the Beethoven and Brahms symphonies.
+He completed a cycle of Bruckner symphonies with the Netherlands Radio Philharmonic, recorded Mahler’s Symphony No. 5 with the London Philharmonic (LPO Live), and released Mozart piano concertos with the Philharmonia Orchestra and David Fray (Virgin).
+His celebrated performances of Wagner’s Lohengrin, Die Meistersinger von Nürnberg, and Parsifal (the last of which earned him the Edison award for Best Opera Recording in 2012) are available on CD and DVD.
+On the Dallas Symphony’s own record label, he has released symphonies by Tchaikovsky, Beethoven, Mahler, and Dvořák, as well as the World Premiere recording of Stucky’s August 4, 1964.